Jhumpa Lahiri: Early life and education

 When Lahiri began kindergarten, her teachers called her Jhumpa, the name used at her home, because it was easier to pronounce than her more formal given name.
 Lahiri recalled, "I always felt so embarrassed by my name....
 You feel like you're causing someone pain just by being who you are."
 That was the time when she quickly acquired the English language, "but her parents, especially her mother, never liked her speaking it."
 She started to write as a child and would steal "one or two" extra notebooks from school closets, which marked her "first dishonest act", and would write fiction, mostly "stories about the victims of mean girls."
 She still prefers writing in notebooks.
 She never showed her writing to any adults.
 At the age of nine, she "self-published" her first book in 1976 The Life of a Weighing Scale (also titled The Adventures of a Weighing Scale), which she wrote from the perspective of a bathroom scale, for her school contest that she won and that "everyone had to write a book.
 The prize was that it got to be in the school library."

 She loved acting in plays but was typically cast as the villain such as the Witch in "Hansel and Gretal", the Queen of Hearts in Alice in Wonderland and Fagin in Oliver Twist, as she thinks "that was partly because I wasn't blond and white, to cut to the chase."
 In her teenage years and beyond, the desire to construct stories were there but her "writing shrank in what seemed to be an inverse proportion to my years" due to her self-doubt and insecurity.
 She practised music and performed in plays.
 With the aspiration to be a journalist, she "worked with words" and wrote articles and essays.

 Her ambivalence over her identity was the inspiration for the mixed feelings of Gogol, the protagonist of her novel The Namesake, over his own unusual name.
 In an editorial in Newsweek, Lahiri claims that she has "felt intense pressure to be two things, loyal to the old world and fluent in the new."
-Much of her experiences growing up as a child were marked by these two sides tugging away at one another.
-When she became an adult, she found that she was able to be part of these two dimensions without the embarrassment and struggle that she had when she was a child.
+Much of her experiences growing up as a child were marked by these two sides, Indian and American, tugging away at one another.
+When she became an adult, she was able to be part of these two dimensions without the embarrassment and struggle that she had when she was a child.
+They 'intertwined' and, due to the now more prevalent use of the term, she refers to herself as 'Indian American'.